Week 150

 Support the Blog

-By clicking and possibly buying something on these items below, I get a small commission from Amazon.
-A little can go a long way, and thank you very much for the support.
-Even if something here doesn’t fit your needs by clicking on one of the links and going to Amazon, and buying something else through the site on that visit helps the blog too.
+By clicking and possibly purchasing something from the items below, I receive a small commission from Amazon.
+A little can go a long way; thank you very much for your support.
+Even if something here doesn’t fit your needs, by clicking on one of the links and going to Amazon, and buying something else through the site on that visit helps the blog too.
 It is called an “affiliate link,” which means just that, a click is a few cents in my pocket without any upcharge to you for your items.

 If you are feeling REALLY generous or if you want to support in some other way, you can always shoot a buck or two on PayPal at live@dogworksradio.com